Stella1230/FisherIrisDataSetProject/README.md

 Before starting this project I research some of the best libraries that are available to me.
 I found a great video that you can find following the link provided <a href ="https://www.youtube.com/watch?v=MqeO9lQemmQ" target="_blank">here</a>.
 This was a great help to understand some of the most popular packages that are used today by developers.
 Please find the libraries I have used below.

-* *Pandas* : Pandas is king when you want to analyzing data using Python and it is one of the most popular tools to use.
+* *pndas* : Pandas is king when you want to analyzing data using Python and it is one of the most popular tools to use.
 Pandas is open source for everyone to use.
 According to (McKinney, 2019) pandas was written by Wes McKinney.
 He also have a website http://pandas.pydata.org/ that is very useful to gain a better understanding of how and when it is used.
 Pandas will take in a file like CSV, TSV or SQL database and creates a python object.
 The important thing to remember is that Pandas is very important for anything that involves data.
 (YouTube, 2019)

-* *Numpy* : NumPy is another fundamental package that is needed for completing scientific computing tasks using Python.
+* *numpy* : NumPy is another fundamental package that is needed for completing scientific computing tasks using Python.
 NumPy is used on arrays and the math that goes along with using those arrays for the desired outcome.
 It is much faster and easier to manipulate these NumPy arrays than the traditional lists and loops that we have used to this point in Python.
 (Towards Data Science, 2019)

 * *seaborn* : This library is a Python visualization library based on matplotlib and It provides a high-level interface for drawing attractive statistical graphics.
 The role of Data Analysis is to receive a give set of data and manipulate that data that can be viewed easily or extracting key elements.
 (DataCamp Community, 2019)

+* *matplotlib* : This Python library is very useful when we are generating and plotting well structured and attractive graphs in 2D.
+It is very easy to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc using mathplotlib and the results can be generated from a small amount of code.
+Visualisation is very important when displaying data so it can be easily understood.
+More information on mathplotlib can be found at https://matplotlib.org/ .(Matplotlib: Python plotting — Matplotlib 3.0.3 documentation, 2019)

 # Summarize the Dataset
 <br>